Roll20/roll20-api-scripts/exaltScript/README.md

 exaltScript's function is to automate many tedious aspects of Exalted 3rd edition, especially when it comes to combat.
 It's a kind of general use script for anything Exalted 3e related, where you can pick and choose what functions you want to use.

+## Setup

+In order to enable functionality of mote adding (manually or automatic through initiative), automatic anima increasing and automatic wound penalty tracking for characters, you need to set character tokens to represent their appropriate character handouts.
+Simply double-click the token you wish to represent and pick the appropriate character handout under "Represents Character".

 ## Features

 ### exaltScript can do the following rad stuff: